AT.L2-3.2.3

 How to present your evidence

-• Training materials or course outline (show what you teach about insider threats)
+• Training materials or course outline covering insider threat indicators

 • Attendance or completion records for all personnel (dated)